Mubasheerashirur/Apple-Analysis/README.md

 - Clone the repository or download the notebook.
 - Open the notebook in Google Colab or Jupyter Notebook.
 - Run the cells to generate the analysis and interactive visualizations.

+## Conclusion
+This analysis visualizes Apple’s stock trends and applies moving averages and technical indicators to uncover key market patterns.
+The interactive visualizations provide valuable insights, aiding in informed decision-making and further investment analysis.